 The higher mode shares pretty clearly follow the train lines and the areas covered by trams, with mode share growing around these lines.
 Public transport mode shares of over 50% can be found in a sizeable patch of Footscray, and pockets of West Footscray, Glenroy, Ormond – Glen Huntly, Murrumbeena, Flemington, Docklands, Carlton, and South Yarra.
 Larger urban areas with very low public transport mode share can be found around the outer east and south-east of the city, particularly those remote from the rail network.

-The biggest shifts to public transport in the middle and outer suburbs were in Wyndham Vale, Tarneit, South Morang, Lynbrook/Lyndhurst, Point Cook South, Williams Landing, Rockbank, and Glenroy.
+The biggest shifts to public transport in the middle and outer suburbs were in Wyndham Vale, Tarneit, South Morang, Lynbrook/Lyndhurst, Sanctuary Lakes (Point Cook – East), Truganina / Williams Landing, Rockbank, Pascoe Vale, and Glenroy.
 That’s almost a roll call of all the new train stations opened between 2011 and 2016.
-The exceptions are Rockbank (a small community at present which received significantly more frequent trains in 2015), Point Cook South (which now has buses operating every 11 minutes in the AM peak to nearby Williams Landing Station), and Glenroy (where more people are commuting to the city centre and increasingly by public transport).
+The exceptions are Rockbank (a small community at present which received significantly more frequent trains in 2015), Point Cook East (a bus service was introduced in 2015), and Pascoe Vale / Glenroy (where more people are commuting to the city centre and increasingly by public transport).

-Inner suburban areas with high mode shifts include West Footscray, Yarraville, Seddon – Kingsville, Collingwood, Kensington, and Brighton.
-The Melbourne CBD itself had a 12% shift to public transport – and actually a 7% mode shift away from walking (which probably reflects the new Free Tram Zone in the CBD area).
+Inner suburban areas with high mode shifts include West Footscray, Yarraville, Seddon – Kingsville, Collingwood, Abbotsford, Kensington, Flemington, South Yarra – East, and Brighton.
+The Melbourne CBD itself had a 13% shift to public transport – and actually a 6% mode shift away from walking (which probably reflects the new Free Tram Zone in the CBD area).

-The biggest mode shifts away from public transport (of 1 to 2%) were at Ardeer – Albion, St Kilda East, Malvern Glen Iris, Chelsea – Bonbeach, Seaford, Dandenong, Hampton Park – Lynbrook, Lysterfield, and Monbulk – Silvan.
-At the 2016 census there were no express trains operating on the Frankston railway line due to level crossing removal works, which might have slightly impacted public transport demand in Seaford and Chelsea – Bonbeach.
+The biggest mode shifts away from public transport (of 1 to 2%) were at Ardeer – Albion, Coburg North, Chelsea – Bonbeach, Seaford, Frankston, Dandenong, Hampton Park – Lynbrook, and Lysterfield.
+At the 2016 census there were no express trains operating on the Frankston railway line due to level crossing removal works, which might have slightly impacted public transport demand in Frankston, Seaford and Chelsea – Bonbeach.
 I’m not sure of explanations for the others, but these were not large mode shifts.

 Public transport mode share by work location